FORTH-ICS-INSPIRE/artemis/docs/overview.md

 local_configs/frontend/webapp.cfg
 ```
 to circumvent other default parameters used in the frontend.
-These parameters and their explanation can be found at [[Additional frontend env variables]].
+These parameters and their explanation can be found at [Additional frontend env variables](https://bgpartemis.readthedocs.io/en/latest/frontendconf/).

 ## Starting ARTEMIS
 You can now start ARTEMIS as a multi-container application by running: